NHFR-CERT-Neverhack-Defense-CERT/.github/profile/README.md

 We support organizations during security incidents, conduct in-depth investigations, and provide actionable intelligence to anticipate and reduce cyber risks.

-NHFR-IR operates following the principles of **RFC 2350**, which define the expected practices and responsibilities of a Computer Security Incident Response Team.

 ---

 ## Our areas of expertise